athomasoriginal/com.betweentwoparens/src/pages/blog-posts/001-creating-a-clojurescript-project-from-scratch.md

 This post will walk through a battle tested approach to starting a <a href="#clojurescript-spelling" aria-describedby="footnote-label" id="clojurescript-spelling-ref">Clojure(Script)</a> app and describe the rationale for each decision we make.

 <aside class="blog-content__note">Never worked with Clojure or ClojureScript?
 Checkout <a class="blog-content__link" href="https://youtube.com/playlist?list=PLaGDS2KB3-ArG0WqAytE9GsZgrM-USsZA" target="_blank" rel="noopener noreferrer">Getting Started with Clojure(Script)</a>.
-Further, if you're following along and get stuck at any point, I have a <a class="blog-content__link" href="https://github.com/athomasoriginal/demo-clojurescript-app" target="_blank" rel="noopener noreferrer">demo project</a> which you can reference as you work through this post.
+In addition, if you're following along and get stuck at any point, I have a <a class="blog-content__link" href="https://github.com/athomasoriginal/demo-clojurescript-app" target="_blank" rel="noopener noreferrer">demo project</a> which you can reference as you work through this post.
 We won't write too much ClojureScript code in this post, but if at any point you to quickly learn a bit of ClojureScript syntax I recommend this <a class="blog-content__link" href="https://github.com/shaunlebron/ClojureScript-Syntax-in-15-minutes" target="_blank" rel="noopener noreferrer">quick 15 minute primer to the syntax of Clojure</a>.</aside>

 ## Setup Project Structure